-Next, we demonstrate that the baseline results are robust to different constructs of the treatment variable that capture cultural and geographic proximity.
+Next, we demonstrate that the baseline results are robust to alternative proximity measures.
 For this next set of regressions, all-male samples are contained in Panel A and all-black samples in Panel B. Table 5 reports these checks for the utilization results regarding number of outpatient visits and Table 6 provides analogous results for log chronic mortality.
 Results are similar for age-adjusted mortality and for other utilization measures.
 The tables are symmetric with the exception of the final column, and we will discuss them in parallel.